BrunoTeixeira1996/BrunoTeixeira1996.github.io/content/posts/2025-06-12-Hash-Cracking-in-The-Cloud.md

 ### Starting the crack

 Now that everything is set up, it’s time to start the cracking process.

+>[!NOTE]
-**Note:** This blog post won’t cover how to upload wordlists or use Hashtopolis in depth, as it assumes you’re already familiar with those basics.
+>This blog post won’t cover how to upload wordlists or use Hashtopolis in depth, as it assumes you’re already familiar with those basics.

 First, access your Hashtopolis server (you can SSH tunnel your VPS to access it locally via `localhost`).
 Then, navigate to **Lists > New Hashlist**.
 Here, enter a name for your hashlist, select the appropriate hash type, and upload your hashes.